slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Anyone who lives within their means suffers from a lack of imagination.' -- Oscar Wilde*

+> *'If you don't imagine, nothing ever happens at all.' -- John Green*

 > *'Life is understood backwards, but must be lived forwards.' -- Kierkegaard*

 > *'Anomalies often represent the future but to our eyes they seem strange.'*

+> *'Finding a place to die is an important thing to do.' -- Nagasaki*

+> *'Rich people think big.
+Poor people think small.' -- T. Harv Eker*

 HOWEVER don't obcess on that.